oracle/graal/truffle/docs/README.md

 # Truffle Language Implementation Framework

-Truffle Language Implementation Framework (henceforth "Truffle") is an open source library for building tools and programming languages implementations as interpreters for self-modifying Abstract Syntax Trees.
+The Truffle language implementation framework (henceforth "Truffle") is an open source library for building tools and programming languages implementations as interpreters for self-modifying Abstract Syntax Trees.
 Together with the open source [GraalVM compiler](https://github.com/oracle/graal/tree/master/compiler), Truffle represents a significant step forward in programming language implementation technology in the current era of dynamic languages.